 Inspired by the U.N.
 Convention on the Rights of the Child (1989) and with faith that education could help these children tap the immense potential within them, Aseema’s Education Centre was born on 15 December 1997.
 In a room offered by the well established St. Stanislaus High School, 18 children began their journey of education.

-At first, the children – aged between 3 and 15 years – were reluctant to come.
+At first, the children – aged between 3 and 11 years – were reluctant to come to school.
 They would run around the class, jump on the desks and play with the electrical switches.
 And all that Dilbur and the volunteers who worked with them could do, was stand by and watch until they settled down.
 Patiently, lovingly and gently they gained the children’s trust and attention.
 The children began looking forward to the two hours they spent at the centre each day.
 Learning gradually became something joyful and the first step had been taken!

-Since that first step in 1997, Aseema has taken many strides and has grown multifold.
+Since that first step in 1997, Aseema has taken many strides and has grown multi-fold.
 The Education Centre, that provided non-formal education to 18 children, now reaches out to about over 4400 children; providing opportunities that are rightfully theirs.